 - Uninstall the apps that can’t force quit and reinstall it.

 The first 3 solution is helpful to fix the force quit not working problem on your Mac.
-If the same problem happens frequently, you need to consider utilize a Mac cleaner like Macube Cleaner to get rid of the app, and prevent the issue from arising in the long term.
+If the same problem happens frequently, you need to consider utilizing a Mac cleaner like Macube Cleaner to get rid of the app, and then reinstall it to prevent the issue from arising in the long term.

 Macube Cleaner